crate/cloud-tutorials/docs/cluster-deployment/stripe.rst

 You can find the cards accepted by Crate.io at the bottom right part of the screen.
 When you have filled out the necessary information, click *Deploy Cluster* below it to deploy your cluster.
-Do not forget to accept financial authorization by ticking the box at the bottom.
+Do not forget to accept the financial authorization by ticking the box at the bottom.

 .. image:: ../_assets/img/stripe-billing.png